runarsf/ahkwm/README.md

 # ahkwm
-ahkwm is a terrible i3wm clone for windows, made in AutoHotkey
+ahkwm is a terrible window manager for windows, made in ahk